This course provides you with on-site learning and experience of early Christianity in Rome.

 For more information, call Joe Zalot at 513-244-4212 or email him.

 The course number is IDS 397.
-The Trip will take place over the College's spring break.
+The Trip will take place over the University's spring break.